kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 <a name="modernizr-yepnope"></a>
 ### Modernizr &amp; yepnope
 *(Author's note: I may have written the code but Revlon owns it, so I can't just place it in files on a public GitHub repo.
-I'm going to be as descriptive about the code as I can...[tweet me any questions you may have about it](http://twitter.com/kaidez "kaidez on Twitter").*
+I'm going to be as descriptive about the code as I can...[tweet me any questions you may have about it](http://twitter.com/kaidez "kaidez on Twitter").
+Also, Yepnope has sorta/kinda been deprecated ([read more about this](https://github.com/SlexAxton/yepnope.js#deprecation-notice)) so this part of the post is here for historical purposes.)*

 Sitecore loads a (slightly) different version of the site, depending on whether it loads on either a desktop or some sort of handheld.